PhilipWilliams0/BeckenhamTennisBTC/README.md

 ### Known Bugs

-- On some mobile devices the hamburger toggle is pushed underneath the logo - Fixed by reducing the navbar-brand logo to 2.5rem on smaller devices
+- On some mobile devices the hamburger toggle is pushed underneath the logo - fixed by reducing the navbar-brand logo to 2.5rem on smaller devices.
-- Meet the Team Cards will be out of alignment on tablet screens
+- Meet the Team Cards will be out of alignment on tablet screens - Unfixed.
-- buttons under timetable section go across full screen on phone devices.
+- buttons under timetable section go across full screen on phone devices - Unfixed.
-- Newsletter email field losses left/right border on phone devices
+- Newsletter email field losses left/right border on phone devices - Unfixed.

 ## Deployment